Dwin17/bento/README.md

     - Check "Auto-Flash"
     - Press the Reset button on the bottom of the Bento twice quickly - but on the second press, hold it down for 3 seconds before letting go.
     - After a few seconds, the Pro Micro should go into bootloader mode and automatically flash the firmware
     - If this is not the case, repeat the previous steps.
 It may be helpful to unplug/replug the Bento and exit/reopen QMK Toolbox.
 Caution: It may take several tries to work due to the finicky nature of Pro Micro clones.
    - If it states that *Access is Denied* please try the method stated in the previous bullet point.
 Again, it may take several tries to work.

 * *The RGB lights aren't working*
   - Ensure that you have not turned it off on accident via a keypress.
   - Make sure the Pro Micro is fully inserted by taking off the bottom plate and pushing the Pro Micro into the PCB.
   - The wiring for the lights may be damaged.
 Please contact me for further help.
+  - There may be a bent pin.
+Please see the instructions for fixing bent pins above.
+Possible pins you may need to bend back are GND (ground), VCC (power), or TX0 (data).
 ________________________________________________________________________________________________________________________________________________________________

 **NOTE:** If you have received a built Bento Macropad from me, it will be flashed with this layout by default: